-- · Each of the drive bays has a drive or a filler panel installed in it. - · If the server has redundant power, each of the power-supply bays has a power supply installed in it. - There is adequate space around the server to allow the server cooling system to work properly.
-Leave approximately 50 mm (2 in.) of open space around the front and rear of the server.
+- Each of the drive bays has a drive or a filler panel and electromagnetic compatibility (EMC) shield installed in it. - If the server has redundant power, each of the power-supply bays has a power supply installed in it. - There is adequate space around the server to allow the server cooling system to work properly.
+Leave approximately 50 mm (2.0 in.) of open space around the front and rear of the server.
 Do not place objects in front of the fans.
 For proper cooling and airflow, replace the server cover before turning on the server.
-Operating the server for extended periods of time (more than 30 minutes) with the server cover removed might damage server components. - You have followed the cabling instructions that come with optional adapters. - You have replaced a failed fan within 48 hours. - You have replaced a hot-swap drive within 2 minutes of removal. - You do not run the server without the air baffle installed.
-Operating the server without the air baffle might cause the microprocessor or microprocessors to overheat. - Microprocessor sockets 2, 3, and 4 each always contain either a microprocessor baffle or a microprocessor and heat sink. - For redundant and hot-swappable operation, the power supplies are connected to 200-240 V ac.
+Operating the server for extended periods of time (more than 30 minutes) with the server cover removed might damage server components. - You have followed the cabling instructions that come with optional adapters. - You have replaced a failed fan as soon as possible. - You have replaced a hot-swap drive within 2 minutes of removal. - You do not remove the air baffle while the server is running.
+Operating the server without the air baffle might cause the microprocessor to overheat. - Microprocessor socket 2 always contains either a microprocessor baffle or a microprocessor and heat sink.